-Many years ago while sitting at my desk I get this text message “yeah sorry babe as much as I think your great I don’t want to see you anymore”.
+Many years ago while sitting at my desk I get this text message “yeah sorry babe as much as I think you're great I don’t want to see you anymore”.

 The first thing I remember feeling was heartbroken and then came the shock.
 WHAT!
 WHERE DID THIS COME FROM?
 WHAT HAPPENED?